roadwarriorslive/Pipulate/README.rst

 start to become when you replace tedious manual Excel processes with automation.
-Yes, there are the proprietary vendor embedded-languages like Microsoft's VBA (Visual Basic for Applications) or Google's App Script (GSheet's VBA-equivalent) designed to do similar things.
+Yes, there are the proprietary vendor embedded-languages like Microsoft's VBA (Visual Basic for Applications) or Google's App Script (GSheet's VBA-equivalent) designed to do similar things... but... if I need to explain it, you're in the wrong place.

 ****************************************
 Cheerleading for Anaconda, Jupyter Notebook and Pandas